 A bit of myth busting

-So is it a myth or is it a fact?
-Is finding somewhere that serves vegan options difficult when you're out and about?
+"Finding somewhere that serves vegan options is difficult when you're out and about."
+Myth or fact?

 Check out the articles below before you make a decision...